sharib-vision/endoscopyImageRetrieval/README.md

 1. Change CNN size of AE and use CNN-VAE with the same fileter size
 2. Use Global average pooling and FCN for last layers

+### Cite:
+Sharib Ali and Jens Rittscher, "Efficient video indexing for monitoring disease activity and progression in the upper gastrointestinal tract", IEEE ISBI, 2019.